2022–23 Bangladesh Women's Super League

-The 2022–23 Bangladesh Women's Super League (BWSL) is inaugural season of the Bangladesh Women's Super League, a women's franchise football league in Bangladesh.
-The league will take place from 10 June to 22 June 2023 four teams are participate in the league.
+The 2022–23 Bangladesh Women's Super League (BWSL) was the proposed inaugural season of the Bangladesh Women's Super League, a women's franchise football league in Bangladesh.
+The league was to take place from 10 June to 22 June 2023 with four teams participating in the league.

 Venues

 The all matches will be played following these two grounds.